TOP

 Bebour Forest

 The Bébour forest is easily accessible.
 It is made up of high-altitude vegetation characterised by the tortuous trunks of tamarinds.
-With a surface area of 6,010 hectare, this forest is in an exceptional state of conservation and is spread out as far as the summit of the Piton des Neiges.
+With a surface area of 6,010 hectares, this forest is in an exceptional state of conservation and is spread out as far as the summit of the Piton des Neiges.
 It is one of Réunion's most remarkable natural mountain forests.
+The

 Ti Sable Beach